microsoft/playwright/docs/src/api/params.md

     `false`.
 Deprecated, use `content` policy instead.
   - `content` ?<[HarContentPolicy]<"omit"|"embed"|"attach">> Optional setting to control resource content management.
 If `omit` is specified, content is not persisted.
 If `attach` is specified, resources are persistet as separate files and all of these files are archived along with the HAR file.
 Defaults to `embed`, which stores content inline the HAR file as per HAR specification.
   - `path` <[path]> Path on the filesystem to write the HAR file to.
 If the file name ends with `.zip`, `attach` mode is used by default.
+  - `mode` ?<[HarMode]<"full"|"minimal">> When set to `minimal`, only record information necessary for routing from HAR.
+This omits sizes, timing, page, cookies, security and other types of HAR information that are not used when replaying from HAR.
+Defaults to `full`.
   - `urlFilter` ?<[string]|[RegExp]> A glob or regex pattern to filter requests that are stored in the HAR.
 When a [`option: baseURL`] via the context options was provided and the passed URL is a path, it gets merged via the [`new URL()`](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL) constructor.

 Enables [HAR](http://www.softwareishard.com/blog/har-12-spec) recording for all pages into `recordHar.path` file.
 If not